 Certificates of Deposit

 The next type of investment on our list is CDs.
-They are a certificate of deposit issued by the bank and work as time-bound deposit accounts.
+They are certificates of deposit issued by the bank and work as time-bound deposit accounts.
 Here, the investment risk is also fairly low.
-One can easily debate whether or not this type of investment is actually an investment or rather a savings account.
+One can easily debate whether or not this type of investment is an investment or rather a savings account.

 Preferred Stock Investments